anshulteo/anshulteo/README.md

 ## 🚀 About Me
 🔹 Passionate about **AI, Python, Machine Learning, and Generative AI**
 🔹 Experienced in **building intelligent chatbots, RAG systems, and ML pipelines**
-🔹 Strong foundation in **Python, Flask, FastAPI, PyTorch, LangChain, HuggingFace**
+🔹 Strong foundation in **Python, Flask, PyTorch, LangChain, HuggingFace**
 🔹 Love solving problems with **Machine Learning, NLP, and Data Science**

 ---